This Spring Vegetable and Potato Frittata is delicious for breakfast or lunch.

 - 8 large eggs, beaten

-- 1/4 cup grated Parmesan cheese
+- ¼ cup grated Parmesan cheese

 - 3 tablespoons chopped fresh Italian flat-leaf parsley

-- Kosher salt and freshly ground black pepper
+- ¼ teaspoon freshly ground black pepper, divided

-- 1/8 teaspoon cayenne pepper
+- ⅛ teaspoon cayenne pepper

-- 3 tablespoons extra-virgin olive oil
+- 3 tablespoons extra-virgin olive oil, divided

-- 1 medium Yukon Gold potato (about 1/2 pound) scrubbed and diced (about 1 1/2 cups)
+- 1 medium (about ½ pound) Yukon Gold potato, scrubbed and diced

-- 1 medium yellow onion, sliced thinly
+- 1 medium yellow onion, thinly sliced

-- 1/2 pound asparagus, trimmed and cut on the diagonal into 1-inch pieces
+- ½ pound asparagus, trimmed and cut on the diagonal into 1-inch pieces

-- 3 cloves garlic, minced
+- 3 medium garlic cloves, minced

-- In a medium bowl, whisk the eggs, Parmesan, parsley, 1/2 teaspoon salt, 1/8 teaspoon pepper, and the cayenne.
+- In a medium bowl, whisk the eggs, Parmesan, parsley, ½ teaspoon salt, ⅛ teaspoon pepper, and the cayenne.

 - Heat 2 tablespoons of the oil in a 10-inch ovenproof nonstick skillet over medium-high heat.
-Add potato and 1/4 teaspoon salt and cook, stirring occasionally, until browned, 6 to 7 minutes.
-Transfer potatoes to a bowl.
+Add the potato and ¼ teaspoon salt and cook, stirring occasionally, until browned, 6 to 7 minutes.
+Transfer the potatoes to a bowl.
 Reduce the heat to medium.
 If the pan is dry, add the remaining 1 tablespoon oil.
-Add the onion and cook, stirring frequently, until if softens and begins to brown, 4 to 5 minutes.
-Stir in the asparagus, garlic, 1/4 teaspoon salt and 1/8 teaspoon pepper.
+Add the onion and cook, stirring frequently, until it softens and begins to brown, 4 to 5 minutes.
+Stir in the asparagus, garlic, ¼ teaspoon salt and ⅙ teaspoon pepper.
 Cook, stirring frequently, until the asparagus is bright green and crisp-tender, 3 to 4 minutes.
-Lower the heat to medium-low and add egg mixture and potatoes, stirring until the ingredients are combined, 10 to 15 seconds.
+Lower the heat to medium-low and add the egg mixture and potatoes, stirring until the ingredients are combined, 10 to 15 seconds.
 Add the Cheddar and stir until mixed in.

-- Transfer skillet to the oven and broil until the eggs have set completely and the top of the frittata is golden brown, 1 to 3 minutes.
+- Transfer the skillet to the oven and broil until the eggs have set completely and the top of the frittata is golden brown, 1 to 3 minutes.
 Let rest for 5 minutes.
 Gently transfer to a cutting board, slice into 4 wedges and serve.